era-platform/cene/docs/source/common/macros.rst

 Call with ``var``

-Returns a compiled expression which looks up a local variable by the given name.
-It has that variable as a free variable.
+Given a name, returns a compiled expression with just that name in its free variables.
+It represents an expression which looks up a local variable by the given name.

 .. _cexpr-reified: